FAQ

 How can VetFran help with franchise ownership and find incentives/discounts for Veterans?

 The VetFran Toolkit includes online courses and financial resources.
-You can also find a searchable database of all VetFran companies with incentives/discounts in the VetFran Directory at www.vetfran.com.
+You can also find a searchable database of all VetFran companies with incentives/discounts in the VetFran Directory at www.vetfran.org.

 You can learn more about the franchise you are interested in by completing the contact form located on the company’s profile in the VetFran Directory.